top of page

 Harvested Plant Crafts

 Using living plants for plant craft offers another set of benefits when it comes time to maintain, prune and harvest.
 Every year in the cottage, I would cut back our wisteria in the autumn and use the vines to weave and replenish our Inglenook mantle bough, ready to hold Christmas decorations in the coming month and to stuff with dried hydrangeas and lavender after the new year until spring offered up its beautiful samples.
-Whatever was left, we made mini vine wreaths to decorate the children's red wagon.
+Whatever was left, we made mini vine wreaths to decorate the children's wagon.
 Examples below detail how leaves, flowers and vines can all be used to create beautiful home decor ideas, culinary complements into later seasons and lovely gifts for festive times of the year.
-Be inspired by some of these simple ideas.

 Herb Wreaths and Bouquets:

 Herb wreaths and bouquets are delightful creations that bring the aromatic beauty of freshly harvested herbs into home decor and gifting.
-These herbal arrangements not only add a touch of nature indoors but also provide a sensory experience with their fragrant blends of herbs like lavender, rosemary, thyme, and mint.
+These herbal arrangements provide a sensory experience with their fragrant blends of herbs such as lavender, rosemary, thyme, and mint.
 Herb wreaths make charming decorations for doors, walls, and tables, while herb bouquets can serve as unique gifts or centrepieces that infuse spaces with natural elegance.

 herb wreath